zoran-horvat/easy-parse/README.md

 Console.WriteLine(result);
 ```

 Parser's `Parse` method is returning the [ParsingResult](EasyParse/Parsing/ParsingResult.cs) object which either indicates an error or a successful match.
-In case of a success, the `ParsingResult` object will hold a syntax tree.
+In case of a success, the `ParsingResult` object will hold a parse tree.
 For instance, code above produces the following output:

     1++2
     Unexpected input: [+(+)] at 3